ronalking182/Kingscode/posts/finding-the-highest-and-the-lowest-value-in-an-array-in-java.md

 &nbsp;

-2. Inside your method  initialize variable depending on your array type or method return type ( it advisable to use your method return type), make it equals to the argument of your method with an index of 0 e.g
+2.Inside your method  initialize variable depending on your array type or method return type ( it advisable to use your method return type), make it equals to the argument of your method with an index of 0 e.g

 ```java
 public static int Highest(int[] array) {